 Resistance from the healthcare industry professionals regarding the adoption of monitoring systems, lack of proper reimbursement policies in developed markets, and the stringent regulatory framework are the factors impeding the market growth.

 Scope of the Report

 As per the scope of this report, remote patient monitoring technology comprises day-to-day monitoring devices, such as glucometers for patients with diabetes and heart or blood pressure monitors for patients getting cardiac care.
-Information can be sent to a physician's workplace using telehealth communication links by using a software application installed on the patient's internet-capable computer, smartphone, or tablet.
-The remote patient monitoring systems market is segmented by type of device (heart monitors, breath monitors, hematology monitors, multi-parameter monitors, and other types of devices), application (cancer treatment, cardiovascular diseases, diabetes treatment, sleep disorder, weight management and fitness monitoring, and other applications), end user (home care settings, hospitals/clinics, and other end users), and geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
-The report offers the value (in USD million) for the above segments.
-The market report also covers the estimated market sizes and trends for 17 different countries across major regions globally.
+Information can be sent to a physician's workplace via telehealth communication links by a software application installed on the patient's internet-capable computer, smartphone, or tablet.
+The remote patient monitoring systems market is segmented by type of device (heart monitors, breath monitors, hematology monitors, multi-parameter monitors, and other types of devices), application (cancer treatment, cardiovascular diseases, diabetes treatment, sleep disorder, weight management, and fitness monitoring, and other applications), end user (home care settings, hospitals/clinics, and other end users), and geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
+The report offers the value (USD million) for the above segments.
+The report also covers the estimated market sizes and trends for 17 countries across significant regions globally.